From the skies to the courtroom, Clint Speegle navigates any challenge with a steady hand.

-From the skies to the courtroom, Clint can navigate any challenge with a steady hand.
-He holds a FAA commercial license for helicopters and a private airplane license, and he flies often.
-Given his unique aviation and engineering background, Clint focuses his practice on aviation-related issues.
-He defends aircraft manufacturers, air carriers and engine manufacturers, and he serves as general counsel for a corporate airplane hangar.
-His experience includes representing owners and operators in NTSB, FAA and TSA investigations.
+Leveraging his background in aviation and engineering, Clint focuses his practice on complex product liability litigation, with a particular interest in aerospace matters.
+A pilot himself, he holds an FAA commercial license for helicopters and a private airplane license.
+Clint defends aircraft manufacturers, air carriers and engine manufacturers, and has served as general counsel for a corporate airplane hangar.
+His experience also includes representing owners and operators in NTSB, FAA and TSA investigations.

-Prior to law school, Clint graduated from West Point and was a commissioned officer in the United States Army, serving multiple tours of duty in Iraq as an attack helicopter pilot with the 4th Infantry Division (Mechanized) and with 5th Special Forces Group (Airborne).
-In addition to a Bronze Star, his awards and decorations include an Air Medal, two Army Commendation Medals, the Combat Action Badge, the Army Aviator Badge, the Army Parachutist Badge, the Army Pathfinder Badge and an United Arab Emirates Special Operations Command Parachutist Badge.
+Prior to law school, Clint graduated from West Point and was a commissioned officer in the United States Army.
+He earned a Bronze Star serving multiple tours of duty in Iraq as an attack helicopter pilot with the 4th Infantry Division (Mechanized) and with 5th Special Forces Group (Airborne).
+Clint and his wife, Cam, are proud parents of two rambunctious boys.
+He looks forward to introducing his sons to the joys of flying and teaching them to yell “Go Army!
+Beat Navy!”